qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 How to understand this?
 For a certain read, the possible mapping read range is the exon length + read length - 1.
 The read can be mapped to either the upstream or downstream of the exon.
 For ER, the maximum range is the read length - 1.
 It has nothing to do with the exon length.

-The traditional PSI can not be calculated for long read sequencing, since the read length is not fixed.
+<b>The traditional PSI can not be calculated for long read sequencing</b>, since the read length is not fixed.
 You can calulate just the number of IR and ER without normalization.
 This may not be that strict, but it can work.

 <div align=center>
 <img src="imgs/PSI1.png">